sidhuparas/WitApp/README.md

 ## How it works?

-### Workflow

-### Internal Working
+First of all, on the server, a wit app is created which provides the option to categorize text into intents that the developer can define by training the app by adding examples.

-1. When user inputs a query and press Submit, a POST request is made using Axios (React Native Library) to an endpoint developed in Python.
+1. When user inputs a query and press Submit, a POST request is made using Axios (React Native Library) to the endpoint.
 2. A JSON response is received back with an intent (if any).
 3. The received JSON is parsed to get the actual intent and then it's showed to the user.